André Alexis: Other work

 In 2022, Alexis published his first post-Quincunx work, Winter, or A Town Near Palgrave, about the mysterious hibernation practices of a group of secretive people in a small town called "N___ " near Palgrave, Ontario.
 However, in an interview later that same year, Alexis confirmed that the Quincunx cycle was as yet unfinished, and that he would rewrite and re-release it as a single volume:

 It's not over because I'm going to rewrite all five novels.
 It's not a major rewrite, but I'm going to make sure that there are no editorial flaws.
 Some incidents happen at the wrong time that need to be made internally consistent.
 The important thing for me about the Quincunx is not that there is a narrative unity; you don't start out at one end and go to the other just to discover some narrative truth.
 It's a matter of patternings; psychological patterns, geometric ones – each novel is five chapters, the denouement comes in Chapter 4, Chapter 5 is a settling of accounts.

 It's like being in a garden; right now, you can see all the plots, but I'll just get rid of a few of the weeds.
 It will come out again as a single volume edition called A Quincunx with Coach House Books.
 The novels will be in the order they were released, but if you enter them at various points, people can see different things.
 I love the idea that my order is only one of many.

 Alexis continues to live and work in Toronto, where he has hosted programming for CBC Radio, reviews books for The Globe and Mail, and is a contributing editor for This Magazine.
 He is an adjunct professor in the MA in English and Creative Writing program at the University of Toronto, and was formerly Writer in Residence at the University of Ottawa, and a Barker Fairley Distinguished Visitor in Canadian Studies at University College in the University of Toronto.

-His short story collection Other Worlds was longlisted for the 2025 Giller Prize.
+His short story collection Other Worlds was longlisted for the 2025 Giller Prize and won The Story Prize.